Why people hire reputation management companies

 Sadly, too many people do nothing in hopes that their negative online reputation just goes away.
 Others try to drown out the problem with ineffective internet marketing.
 But these issues rarely self-correct; in fact, they often get worse — sometimes much worse.

 Of the few who do take action, many attempt to tackle online reputation management by themselves.
-But while DIY options are cost-effective, they also require a profound understanding of SEO and public relations to be effective.
+But DIY options require a profound understanding of SEO and public relations to be effective.
 Beyond that, anything involving SEO simply demands major resources.

-Enterprise companies as well as CEOs and executives opt for internet reputation management services because they have more important things to do than manage their own reputations.
+Enterprise companies as well as CEOs and executives opt for internet reputation management companies because they have more important things to do than manage their own online reputations.

 Once you’ve made up your mind to work with a reputation repair agency, you’ll need to figure out which services are best for you.
 I’ll elaborate more on that in the next three sections.

 Types of reputation management offerings

 Most ORM companies have two distinct types of offerings: online reputation management for individuals and businesses.
 While the desired outcomes are the same, they often use different strategies to get results.

 For instance, ecommerce businesses may want to focus on review management, while an individual may need to improve his or her online presence.
 Let’s dig deeper.

 Online reputation management for individuals

 It’s important to note that individual online reputation management services aren’t for everyone.
 Even offerings on the cheaper side of the spectrum can be too expensive for most people.
 Then again, just because something costs a lot doesn’t mean it will be effective.

-That said, individuals who will truly benefit from web reputation management services are those with the most to lose from a damaged image.
+That said, individuals who will truly benefit from reputation management are those with the most to lose from a damaged image.
 This group includes: CEOs, executives, company founders, celebrities, philanthropists, politicians and financial services professionals.
 This list is far from exhaustive, but you get the idea.